RyakDL/Project-1_Finance/README.md

   3. Identify variables to test
   4. Obtain data, clean data, and merge data
   5. Perform statistical analysis on data
-  6. Create scatterplots and line regression for analysis
+  6. Create scatterplots and line regressions
+  7. Create any other visualizations including boxplots for ranges and maps for location data.